 the world.
 This platform allows organizations to focus on application development and business strategy

-while Heroku focuses on infrastructure management, scaling, and security.
-Heroku applies security best
+while AWS focuses on infrastructure management, scaling, and security.
+AWS applies security best

 practices and manages platform security so customers can focus on their business.
-The Heroku platform
+The AWS platform

 inherently protects customers from threats by applying security controls at every layer from physical to